 Startups are human organizations focused on innovation, generally, under lack of resources.
 Then, a highly uncertain environment is created that influences how software is developed.
-This set of patterns tries to capture the expertise found in literature to help founders and employee developers to optimize software development process under the unique circumstances that a startup faces.
-We present seven new patterns: Be Agile, Use Open Source Solutions, Simple Tools, Early Validation, Empower, In the clouds and Celebrate failure and discuss the relations between them and other patterns already presented in literature.
+This set of patterns tries to capture the expertise found in literature and from practioners to help founders and employed developers to optimize software development process under the unique circumstances that a startup faces.
+We present seven new patterns: Practice agility, On giants' shoulders, Simple tools, Early validations, Empower, In the clouds and Celebrate failure and discuss the relations between them and other patterns already presented in literature.